pmelsted/bifrost/README.md

   platforms should be easy, but we haven't done so yet.

-* If you run into bugs or problems or have suggestions for future versions please contact me at pmelsted@gmail.com
+* If you run into bugs or problems or have suggestions for future versions please contact me at pmelsted@gmail.com or file an issue

 License
 =======